May 25, 2019

 Google Cloud includes a ton of tools that are extremely useful once you know how to use them.
 But that’s the problem: you need to know how to use them before they really make sense.
 And because Google Cloud is primarily geared towards large enterprise companies, it can be hard for a single person to start learning about this stuff.
 Where do you start?
 What knowledge do you need to know beforehand?

 It’s not all bad though.
 Some of the documentation for Google Cloud is actually very good, some of the best documentation I’ve ever seen.
-For example, this servlets hello world page was super useful when I was getting started, and the Google Cloud Vision homepage is borderline beautiful.
+For example, the Google Cloud’s hello wold Java servlet page was super useful when I was getting started, and the Google Cloud Vision homepage is borderline beautiful.
 And that’s not an accident: Google has a whole team called developer relations (or DevRel) whose job it is to evangelize Google technologies, including writing tutorials.
 And their tutorials are honestly great.

 But the official tutorials still aren’t really designed for beginners, and the documentation gets a little spotty as you get further from the happy path.
 I’m hoping that the tutorials I wrote can help bridge some of those gaps.